-University Policies
+Course/University Policies

 - 1. Lateness/Absences: Assignments are due at the beginning of class on the assigned due date and will not be accepted late, except under medical or other compassionate circumstances.
 Electronic submission of assignments will not be accepted (unless otherwise specified) under any circumstances.
 Submitting a late assignment without appropriate documentation will result in a zero (0) grade.
-Appropriate documentation for assignments worth less than 10% should be submitted to the Undergraduate office.
+Appropriate documentation for assignments worth less than 10% should be submitted to the instructor.
 A missed mid-term examination without appropriate documentation will result in a zero (0) grade.
-The course policy is not to allow make-ups for scheduled midterms, presentations or final exams, nor to assign a grade of Incomplete without acceptable and verifiable medical (or equivalent compassionate) reasons.
+The course policy is not to allow makeups for scheduled midterms, presentations or final exams, nor to assign a grade of Incomplete without acceptable and verifiable medical (or equivalent compassionate) reasons.
 Acceptable reasons might include hospital stays, serious illness, family emergencies (like serious accidents or illness, death) or similar circumstances. - 2.
-Written documentation: Whenever possible, students who require academic accommodation should provide notification and documentation in advance of due dates, examinations, etc. stating specific reasons and dates.
+Written documentation: Students who require academic accommodation should provide notification and documentation in advance of due dates, examinations, etc. stating specific reasons and dates.
 Students must follow up with their professors and their Academic Counselling office in a timely manner.
-Documentation for any request for accommodation shall be submitted directly, as soon as possible, to the appropriate Academic Counselling Office of the student's Faculty/School of registration not to the instructor, with a request for relief specifying the nature of the accommodation being requested.
-This documentation should be obtained at the time of the initial consultation with the physician or walk-in clinic.
-These documents will be retained in the student's file, and will be held in confidence in accordance with the University's Official Student Record Information Privacy Policy.
+Documentation for any request for accommodation shall be submitted directly, as soon as possible, to the appropriate Academic Counselling office of the student's Faculty/School of registration (ex.
+KIN students ~ KIN Undergraduate Office), not to the instructor, with a request for relief specifying the nature of the accommodation being requested.
+In the event of a medical request, the documentation should be obtained at the time of the initial consultation with the physician or walk-in clinic.
+An "Accommodation Consideration Request Form" found online or in the Kinesiology Undergraduate Office" for ALL such accommodation requests must be submitted into the appropriate Academic Counselling office of the student's Faculty/School of registration.
+These documents will be retained in the student's file, and will be held in confidence.